 Bottom line, if you have any health issues, speak to your doctor first.

 Does It Work?

 I think the question of “does it work” depends on who you are.
-If you are high performance athlete, Marine, Army Ranger or Navy Seal and are looking for something that's lightweight and easy to carry that has calories, electrolytes and caffeine, then I think this might be something to look at.
-While I personally think the main ingredient in Frog Fuel Ultra is caffeine, it has some other ingredients that I think are interesting, although I'm not quite sold on how much they work.
+If you are a high-performance athlete, Triathlete, Marine, Army Ranger or Navy Seal and are looking for something that's lightweight and easy to carry that has calories, electrolytes, and caffeine, then I think this might be something to look at.